-Spot uranium prices declined by one dollar in the week ended March 13 and are now sitting at $24.50.
-The commodity is holding onto a good chunk of its gains that were experienced after the commodity plunged to a low of just above $17 per lb in late 2016.
+Spot uranium prices declined by one dollar in the week ended March 13 and are now sitting at $24.50, according to UxC.
+The commodity is holding onto a good chunk of its gains that were experienced after the commodity plunged to a low of $17.75 per lb in late 2016.

 The clawback in uranium prices was seen as a response to supply-side changed, and prices accelerated their recovery rally in January after major uranium producer Kazakstan announced a significant supply cutback.
 Prices did steady, and then turn lower in February when suddenly, in just one week, deals dried up.
 There were concerns that this meant that a correction would ensue, but prices have since traded in either direction of a fairly tight range.
 Now, it seems the rally has stalled for now as demand remains weak but prices are not likely to be headed for another hard landing.

 As spot prices have rebounded from their low, market participants are once again turning optimistic.
 There has always been some optimism over uranium’s future even as prices crashed.
 This optimism stemmed comes from the amount of nuclear plants currently under construction.
 Once online, these plants will boost long-term uranium demand right now we are in a bit of a lull as demand remains impacted due to the Fukushima nuclear disaster.